Next Generation Science Standards

 NSTA (National Science Teachers Association)

-As an author of Prentice Hall textbooks, I attend NSTA and other high school science workshops and help to train teachers how to teach earth science in the middle and high schools.
+I regularly attend NSTA meetings and other high school science workshops and help to train teachers how to teach earth science in the middle and high schools.
 For more on the NSTA, see their

-Here are some recent sample Powerpoint lectures I have presented at NSTA Conferences and similar locales (the versions vary slightly between locations, even for the same title):
+Here are some sample Powerpoint lectures I have presented at NSTA Conferences and similar locales:

 Spring, 2007 (St. Louis) - Using Seismic Refraction to Investigate Earth's Surface